smithblack-0/torch-supertransformerlib/src/supertransformerlib/Basics/state_management.md

   kick off the learning process.
 * It should be usable by NTM mechanism

 # State Storage Mechanism

-Keeping track of a lot of different states by tracking individual tensors is tricky.
-As a result, the state information is instead stored in a sort of collection.
-The collections are known as "BundleTensors".
-These are a sort of dictionary-like object which is distinguished by a dictionary by several primary differences:

-* They are immutable, and .set must be used when doing updates to existing contained tensors, and will return a new instance.
-As a corralary, BundleTensor["tensor_name"] = ... will not work.
+Managing state information in complex models like advanced indexing mechanisms such as NTM can be challenging.
+The BundleTensor class is designed to simplify this process by providing an efficient way to store and manipulate a collection of tensors that share common batch or ensemble dimensions.

+## Key Features

+BundleTensors have several distinguishing features compared to a regular dictionary:

+- Immutability: BundleTensors are immutable.
+To update or modify the stored tensors, you must use the .set() method, which returns a new instance.
+Direct assignment, such as
+- BundleTensor["tensor_name"] = ..., will not work.
+- Constraints Enforcement: BundleTensors enforce constraints on dimensions.
-* They enforce constaints.
-If a dimension corrolates with "embedding" on multiple tensors, all those tensors must have dimensions of the same length.
-This is true when updating or setting
+For example, if multiple tensors have a dimension correlated with "embedding," all those tensors must have the same length for that dimension.
+This enforcement applies to both updates and new tensor assignments.
+- Batch Correlation: BundleTensors enforce a correlation between batch dimensions.
-* They enforce batch corrolation.
-If the number of batch dimensions is given as 2, the first two dimensions of all tensors in the collection must have the same shape
+If the number of batch dimensions is set to 2, the first two dimensions of all tensors in the collection must have the same shape.
-* They allow arithmetic.
-Broadcasting, however, works from the first dimension onward but scalar combinations work without fuss and you can, for instance, superimpose two batch tensors together using weights.

-Other than this, bundle tensors act as dictionaries containing tensors.
-The init parameters are:
+- Arithmetic Support: BundleTensors support arithmetic operations with broadcasting that works from the first dimension onwards.
+Scalar combinations and superimposing two BundleTensors with weights are also supported.

+## Constructor and Storage

+The constructor of BundleTensor accepts three parameters:

-* num_batch_dims: int -> The number of batch dimensions to couple
+1. num_batch_dims (int): The number of batch dimensions to couple.
-* tensors: Dict[str, torch.Tensor] -> The various tensors to store together
+2. tensors (Dict[str, torch.Tensor]): A dictionary containing the tensors to store together.
-* constraints: Dict[str, List[str]] -> The various constraints to emplace on the provided tensors.
+3. constraints (Dict[str, List[str]]): A dictionary specifying the constraints to enforce on the provided tensors.

 Note that the constraints work from the last dimension forward.

-### How is the state stored

-The state for advanced indexing ntm-like processing is contained within the bundleTensor.
-This state will consist of both the memory under processing itself alongside any stateful information such as prior weights which are needed for the next iteration.
-For the moment, the stored information may consist of:

-* Memory: Always labeled with the "Memory" keyword in the bundle tensor
-  * Logit_Weights: Various persistant weights, in a logit format, which can be softmaxed, sigmoid, or otherwise processed to get index weights from prior memory access.
-An example might be "Reader_Logits_1" or "Writer_Logits_0"
-* Meta_Weights: Various persistent weights that can be stored away based on existing logit weight values, and combined back together to form new ways of focusing on things.

-And in general, we can access bundle tensors entries like they are a dictionary
+While this section focuses on the storage mechanism and constructor arguments, the BundleTensor class also provides methods for manipulation and arithmetic operations.
+However, these features are not the primary focus here, and can be found by checking the documentation.

 # Configuration and Setup